d0UBleW/shaa/README.md

     docker build -t d0ublew/shaa .
     ```

-After the docker image is ready, use this command to run interact
+After the docker image is ready, use this command to interact

 ```sh
 docker run -it \